 Our experienced safari guides will lead the way and share their secrets by day while our cook and waiter will pamper you during your 3 very comfortable nights in a rustic mobile tented camp.
-You will spend a night at either end in luxury lodges – either Moremi Crossing or Gunn’s Camp.
+You will spend a night at either end in luxury lodge, Gunn’s Camp.

 Day 1: Arrival in Maun and transfer to your luxury lodge